Chicken Avocado Rice Bowl

 • Tortilla strips or crushed tortilla chips

-Avocado Use less avocado and add extra lime yogurt sauce Still creamy and fresh Add avocado fresh, even when using less
+1 1/2 avocados Use less avocado and add extra lime yogurt sauce Keeps a creamy finish with a smaller avocado portion Slice the avocado fresh, even when using less

-Chicken breast Use boneless, skinless chicken thighs Often stays juicy after reheating Cook to 165°F and slice before storing
+Chicken breast Boneless, skinless chicken thighs Produces a richer texture and often reheats well Cook to 165°F and slice before storing

 How to Make a Chicken Avocado Rice Bowl

-Cook the rice according to package directions with a pinch of salt.
-Fluff it with a fork once it is done.
-If you already have cooked rice, reheat it before assembling the bowl.
+Cook the rice according to its package directions with a pinch of salt.
+Fluff it with a fork after cooking.
+When using rice that is already prepared, reheat it thoroughly before assembling the bowls.

-Add the chicken to a bowl or shallow dish.
-Toss it with oil, chili powder, cumin, garlic powder, onion powder, salt, pepper, and lime juice until evenly coated.
+Place the chicken in a bowl or shallow dish.
+Add the oil, chili powder, cumin, garlic powder, onion powder, salt, black pepper, and lime juice.
+Turn the chicken until the seasoning coats it evenly.

 Seasoned chicken cooking in a skillet for a chicken avocado rice bowl

-In a small bowl, whisk together the Greek yogurt, lime juice, garlic powder, and salt.
-Add water a little at a time until the sauce is thin enough to drizzle.
+Whisk together the Greek yogurt, lime juice, garlic powder, and salt.
+Add water gradually until the sauce is thin enough to drizzle but still thick enough to stay on the chicken and vegetables.

-Divide the rice among 4 bowls.
-Add the cooked chicken, avocado, tomatoes, corn, cucumber, and red onion.
-Drizzle with the creamy lime sauce, then finish with cilantro and extra lime if using.
+Divide the rice among four bowls.
+Add the sliced chicken, avocado, tomatoes, corn, cucumber, and red onion.
+Drizzle with the creamy lime sauce, then finish with cilantro, lime, or another optional topping.

 Chicken avocado rice bowl meal prep containers with rice, chicken, avocado, vegetables, and sauce stored separately